Chief Security Officer (CSO)

 Skill requirements for being a CSO

-At the minimum, you will need a bachelor’s degree in computer science, cybersecurity or related technical field.
-But as of now that security issues have become more dangerous and complex, it is being specified if the CSO also have a technical master’s degree with a concentration in IT security.
-Also, the candidates having multiple years of leadership experiences are required.
+At the minimum, you will need a bachelor’s degree in computer science, cybersecurity, or related technical field.
+But as of now that security issues have become more dangerous and complex, it is being specified if the CSO also has a technical master’s degree with a concentration in IT security.
+Also, the candidates having multiple years of leadership experience are required.
 Also, some positions may require a general background in IT.

 These skills include

-Practices and processes of IT strategy, enterprise structure, and security construction.
+Practices and processes of IT strategy, enterprise structure, and secure construction.